Comair Flight 206

 On Tuesday 1 March 1988, Comair Flight 206, an Embraer EMB-110P1 Bandeirante flying from Phalaborwa to Johannesburg was approaching Johannesburg International Airport to land when it broke up in flight over Germiston.

 Aircraft

 The aircraft involved was a 1982-built Embraer EMB-110P1 Bandeirante, with serial number 110402 and registration ZS-LGP.
 It was powered by two Pratt & Whitney Canada PT6A-34 turboprop engines and was designed to carry for 18 passengers.
 The aircraft was initially registered as PT-SFT when manufactured by Embraer.
 The aircraft was delivered to British CSE Aviation in December 1983 and registered as G-BKZX.
 On 20 January 1984 the aircraft was transferred to South Africa's Bop Air (Bophuthatswana Air) and was re-registered as ZS-LGP.
 The aircraft was one of three Embraer EMB 110s operated by Bop Air.
-The aircraft was leased to Comair Limited at the time of the bombing.

 Passengers

 15 passengers were on board the flight from Phalaborwa to Johannesburg.
 Phalaborwa is an economic and tourist hub for mineral and ore extraction at the Phalaborwa Igneous Complex and the town's proximity to the Kruger National Park, respectively.
 Eleven passengers and both crew members were from South Africa.
 There were also two couples, one Austrian, and another West German, both of whom were returning from a safari at Kruger National Park.